thoughtbot/apprenticeship/markdown/onboarding-packet.md

 is available in the thoughtbot Dropbox library.

 ## Workshops

 We encourage learning.
-We run workshops and sell webcasts (both on http://learn.thoughtbot.com), which are free for you.
+We sell workshops and webcasts (both on http://learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.

-Use the coupon code APPRENTICE2012 to get anything on Learn for free.
+As your mentor to add you to the thoughtbot team in Learn.

 # Getting the Most Out of apprentice.io

 ## Expectations

 Your apprenticeship is an opportunity.
 The more you put into it, the more you will get out of it.